marcelaubry/EC601/Project2/README.md

 ### Phase 2: Build Your Own Social Media Analyzer
 Idea: In cryptocurrency swing trading, public hype and excitement about a recent project can be a determining factor on its success, although another cryptocurrency brings more to the table in terms of innovation.
 My idea would be to retrieve the latest tweets about a new cryptocurrency and see if those who posted them are bots or not.
 This project could help an investor in determining whether they should invest in that cryptocurrency.
 Many new projects subsize bots to promote their currency on social media to attract masses and build hype.
-This project would help expose those projects.
+This project would help expose those projects. <br>
+10/13/2022 Update: <br>
+With the progress I have made, I decided to add on a layer of complexity to make it interesting. <br>
+I will now retrive the sentiment of the texts of the tweets posted of NON bot accounts and return the amount of bots that were identified out of the last 100 tweets with hashtag {crypto the user picks} as well as the average sentiment of real users' tweets.
+This will give investors more data and a better idea of whether real people or bots are involved in that project.
 #### Minimum Viable Product
-An application that allows the user to input the name of a cryptocurrency and receive a score rating the project based off the amount of the accounts that tweeted about it being a suspected bot.
+An application that allows the user to input the name of a cryptocurrency and receive the amount of tweeters that are bots.
+Additionally, out of the users that are recognized as real, the average sentiment score will be shown to show how they feel about the upcoming project.
 #### User Stories
 I, as a cryptocurrency swing trader, am in search of as many reference points before I invest into a new cryptocurrency.
 With the help of an application that can report back how much social media traffic about a project is being done by a bot, I will be able to better judge the risk I am taking with my investment.

-- Access to public Twitter timeline
-- Build a user interface?
+I, as a cryptocurrency swing trader, am in search of what the sentiment of real users have in terms of an upcoming project.